Vetting the Water Before You Price the House: The Specialized Technical Due Diligence That Most Realtors Overlook

 Under Florida Statute 253.141, riparian rights are "common law" rights that attach to your "upland" property.
 However, these rights are not absolute; they are a balancing act of "reasonable use."
 There is a specific hierarchy to what you actually own:

-2. Wharfing: The right to build a dock or bulkhead (subject to state and local regulations like Miami-Dade MuniCode Ch 7).
+- Wharfing: The right to construct a dock, boat lift, or bulkhead (subject to environmental regulations and local codes like Miami-Dade Code of Ordinances Chapter 7).

 Why the "Riparian Survey" is Your Only Protection

-Without this survey, you are vulnerable to:
+Without this specialized data, you are incredibly vulnerable to:

 The Boater’s Bottom Line